MSBAi Assessment Strategy

 |---|---|---|---|

-| Draft checkpoint | Mid-project (e.g., Week 2 of a 3-week project) | Low — formative only, or ≤5% of project grade | Peer review + instructor spot-check |
+| Draft checkpoint | Mid-project (e.g., Week 3 proposal, Week 6 analysis draft) | Low — formative only, or ≤5% of project grade | Peer review + instructor spot-check |

 | Peer review | 2-3 days after draft submission | Part of studio participation grade | Structured rubric (same dimensions as final rubric, simplified) |

-| Revision + final | Project deadline | Full weight (summative) | Instructor grading on final deliverable |
+| Revision + final | Project deadline | Full weight (summative) | Instructor grading on final deliverable + feedback-closure quality |

-Implementation requirements:
+Implementation guidance:

-What students gain from reviewing:
+What students gain from reviewing — and from closure:

 - Exposure to different approaches to the same problem